Skip to Main Content

 The Fixed Menu and What It Says About the Format

 Spain's contemporary restaurant scene has fragmented across price points and formats.
 At the leading end, tasting menus at houses like El Celler de Can Roca in Girona, Arzak in San Sebastián, and Disfrutar in Barcelona run to figures that require prior planning and, in some cases, prepayment.
-Further along the spectrum, Aponiente in El Puerto de Santa María and Quique Dacosta in Dénia operate with the full apparatus of destination dining.
-Sierra Quil'ama belongs to a different tier entirely — a single menu priced in the budget range, available at a consistent price regardless of whether you arrive on a Tuesday or a Saturday.
+Further along the spectrum, Aponiente in El Puerto de Santa María and Quique Dacosta in Dénia operate at a different scale.
+Sierra Quil'ama belongs to a different tier entirely, a single menu priced in the budget range, available at a consistent price regardless of whether you arrive on a Tuesday or a Saturday.

 The Dish That Michelin Noticed